whatnote/Christine-Clyde-Dog-Services/README.md

 ## Typography

-- I opted to use Yantramanav font for the Title, nav bar and headings, I augmented the paragraph text with, as it works well on mobile screens.
+- I opted to use Yantramanav font for the Title, nav bar and headings, I augmented the paragraph text with, roboto as it is still very readable at small size, ideal for mobile screens.

 ## Wireframes